Rony Seikaly: Selected EPs and singles

+Real estate career

+Beginning in 1991, Rony Seikaly invested in waterfront property on Star Island and went on to develop numerous luxury waterfront homes in Miami Beach, including a residence later sold to Shaquille O'Neal.

+He later founded Quadrant Investment Group, through which he has co-invested in large-scale residential projects, and owned and managed multiple U.S. real estate investment funds.

 Personal life

 Seikaly speaks four languages fluently: English, Greek, Arabic and French.

 During his NBA playing career, he returned to Greece during the off-season, to visit his friends and family members.

 When Magic Johnson returned to the NBA HIV-positive, and there was opposition to his inclusion in the league, because of his health status, Seikaly challenged him to a game of one-on-one, to show everyone that HIV is not contagious by touch.

-Seikaly owns and runs a multi-million-dollar real estate investment company.
+He was married to fashion model Elsa Benitez from 1999 to 2005.

+He has two daughters, Mila and Aya.

 Charity

-Seikaly is involved in many charities, such as the Miami Heat's Corporate Education and "Shoot for the Stars" programs, Make A Wish Foundation and many more.
+Seikaly has supported charitable organizations and initiatives, including the Miami Heat Corporate Education program and its “Shoot for the Stars” initiative, the Make-A-Wish Foundation, the Sylvester Comprehensive Cancer Center, Nicklaus Children’s Hospital (formerly Miami Children’s Hospital), and many more.

-Revenues from the sale of his 2012 album, Nervous Nitelife Presents Rony Seikaly, went to the Children's Department at the Sylvester Comprehensive Cancer Foundation in Miami.